CoderChen01/InterCLIP-MEP/README.md

 ## 📄Abstract

 The prevalence of sarcasm in social media, conveyed through text-image combinations, presents significant challenges for sentiment analysis and intention mining.
-Current multi-modal sarcasm detection methods have been proven to struggle with biases from spurious cues, leading to a superficial understanding of the complex interactions between text and image.
-To address these issues, we propose InterCLIP-MEP, a robust framework for multi-modal sarcasm detection.
-InterCLIP-MEP introduces a refined variant of CLIP, Interactive CLIP (InterCLIP), as the backbone, enhancing sample representations by embedding cross-modality information in each encoder.
-Furthermore, a novel training strategy is designed to adapt InterCLIP for a Memory-Enhanced Predictor (MEP).
-MEP uses dynamic dual-channel memory to store valuable historical knowledge of test samples and then leverages this memory as a non-parametric classifier to derive the final prediction.
-By using InterCLIP to encode text-image interactions more effectively and incorporating MEP, InterCLIP-MEP offers a more robust recognition of multi-modal sarcasm.
-Experiments demonstrate that InterCLIP-MEP achieves state-of-the-art performance on the MMSD2.0 benchmark.
+Existing multi-modal sarcasm detection methods have been proven to overestimate performance, as they struggle to effectively capture the intricate sarcastic cues that arise from the interaction between an image and text.
+To address these issues, we propose InterCLIP-MEP, a novel framework for multi-modal sarcasm detection.
+Specifically, we introduce an Interactive CLIP (InterCLIP) as the backbone to extract text-image representations, enhancing them by embedding cross-modality information directly within each encoder, thereby improving the representations to capture text-image interactions better.
+Furthermore, an efficient training strategy is designed to adapt InterCLIP for our proposed Memory-Enhanced Predictor (MEP).
+MEP uses a dynamic, fixed-length dual-channel memory to store historical knowledge of valuable test samples during inference.
+It then leverages this memory as a non-parametric classifier to derive the final prediction, offering a more robust recognition of multi-modal sarcasm.
+Experiments demonstrate that InterCLIP-MEP achieves state-of-the-art performance on the [MMSD2.0](https://aclanthology.org/2023.findings-acl.689) benchmark, with an accuracy improvement of 1.08% and an F1 score improvement of 1.51% over the previous best method.

 <center>
 <img src="./docs/framework.svg" alt="Framework overview"/>